 The Jennifer Polkow-Haight Memorial Veterinary Technician Externship at MU

-- Up to six extern positions per semester available
+- Up to four extern positions per year available

 - Multiple specialties available

 - Externship is tailored to the applicant’s interests and school requirements

 - State of the art technology and specialty services

 - Supportive and encouraging environment

 - Summer externship application submissions accepted: January 1st – March 15th

 - Summer externship dates run from June 1st to the first week of August.

 Ideal Candidate Qualities: